from Baudelaire

 To see Mad Tom of Bedlam

-Ten thousand miles I'll travel
+Ten thousand miles I'll travel:

 Mad Maud sets out on dirty toes